(TURKEY and ISLAM, 1876-1930 – continued)

 Meanwhile, the Turks were failing militarily in the empire's Islamic lands to the south.
 Enver had hoped that the Egyptians would rally behind the war effort on the side of Islamic unity.
 Sultan (and caliph) Mehmed had declared a holy war (jihad), but despite Ottoman propaganda about Islamic unity the impact was minimal.
 The Arabs revolted against the Ottoman Empire in 1916.
 In January, 1917, the British drove the last of the Turkish forces from Egypt, opening the way for a British advance to Gaza.
 In March, the Turks pulled out of Baghdad, and the British moved in.
 In July, an Arab force with Lawrence of Arabia took control of Aqaba (on the gulf coast at the southern tip of Jordan).

 In Turkey, corruption was on the rise among the newly rich, with people selling transportation permits and speculating in goods which the government was supposed to have requisitioned for the public.
 The public was growing demoralized and hostile toward the Enver government.

-Enver was putting more hope in a German victory, but in the fall of 1918 the Germans were falling back on the Western Front in Europe, and under German generals the Turks were falling back on the Southern Front, as the British, in early October, seized Damascus and Beirut.
+Enver was putting more hope in a German victory, but in the fall of 1918 the Germans were falling back on the Western Front in Europe, and under German generals the Turks were falling back on the Southern Front.
+The British in early October seized Damascus and Beirut.
 The war appeared lost, and Enver and his associates stepped down from power around October 8, with Enver not staying to see what the Allies would do with him.
-The Sultan, Mehmed V, had died in July, and on October 30, the Ottoman Empire, under a new Sultan, Mehmed VI, and a new cabinet, led by Izzert Pasha, agreed to an armistice.
-And the Allies believed that they were in a position to do what they pleased with the defeated Ottoman Empire.
+Sultan Mehmed V had died in July, and on October 30th the Ottoman Empire under a new Sultan Mehmed VI and a new cabinet led by Izzet Pasha, agreed to an armistice.
+And this left the Allies believing they were in a position to do what they pleased with the defeated Ottoman Empire.